-- (1) The limited assurance report should state the following information, specific to the entity: - the entity subject to the limited assurance engagement, - whether the sustainability statements are consolidated or not, - the date and period the sustainability statements cover, and - that the ESRS and the taxonomy reference framework22 are the applicable reporting framework for the preparation.23 - (2) The limited assurance report should state the following information regarding the limited assurance engagement performed:
+- (1) The assurance report should state the following information, specific to the entity: - the entity subject to the limited assurance engagement; - whether the sustainability statements are consolidated or not; - the date and period the sustainability statements cover; - that the ESRS are the applicable reporting framework for the preparation. - (2) The assurance report should state the following information regarding the limited assurance engagement performed: - a description of the scope of the limited assurance engagement, - an identification of the standard(s) and/or pronouncement(s) in accordance to which the limited engagement was conducted.